Skip to main content

 Photochromic lenses have been around for decades.
 Years ago, all transition lenses were made of glass and came in a single color: grey.
 But today’s photochromic glasses are available in a rainbow of lens colors and are made with various materials.

-These lenses contain proprietary dyes that undergo chemical changes and darken when exposed to UV light.
-Photochromic technology has come a long way since the very first transition lenses, which darkened when silver chloride or silver halide in the glass lens reacted with UV light.
+Today's lenses contain special dyes that darken when exposed to UV light.
+That's a long way from the photochromic technology of the first transition lenses, which darkened when silver chloride or silver halide in the glass lens reacted with UV light.

 Are photochromic lenses worth it?